 Note:

 The algorithm is intended to extract the text from the XML/HTML/DOM for an NLP tool.
 It can produce a lot of "phantom" predicates from excessive whitespace, which 1) increases the size of the intermediate mapping and 2) extracts this whitespace as text, and therefore might decrease NLP performance.
 It is strongly recommended to normalize whitespace in the input XML/HTML/DOM in order to minimize such phantom predicates.
 A normalized example is given below.
-Since the whitespace normalization algorithm itself is format dependent, for example, it differs for HTML compared to general XML, no normative algorithm for whitespace normalization is given as part of this specification.
+Since the whitespace normalization algorithm itself is format dependent (for example, it differs for HTML compared to general XML), no normative algorithm for whitespace normalization is given as part of this specification.

 Note: